 Tex-Mex Chicken and Rice Skillet

-- 3 tablespoons olive oil, plus additional if needed
+- 3 tablespoons olive oil, divided, plus additional if needed

 - 1 teaspoon minced garlic

-- 1 cup long grain or Jasmine rice uncooked
+- 1 cup long grain white rice (like Jasmine), uncooked

 - 2 teaspoons chili powder